Orange County Public Library Kindle Policy

 - I will return the Kindle in person to a library staff member at the Information Desk located on the 2nd floor of the Main Library.

-- I will pay a late fee of $5/day if I do not return the Kindle by the due date.
+- I will pay a late fee of $1/day if I do not return the Kindle by the due date.

 - I accept full financial responsibility for the Kindle and agree to pay all costs associated with damage to or loss of the Kindle and/or the Kindle accessories while checked out to me.
-(Replacement costs: 300 Kindle; 45 Cover/Case; 45 Charger/Adapter)
+(Maximum replacement costs for all components, including the Kindle, cover/case, and charger/adapter: $150.)

 - I understand the library may use any appropriate means to collect the amount owed by me for fees, damages, or loss.